setms/book/docs/engineering-process/analysis.md

 ## Knowledge management tools for software development

-Typical knowledge workers must have some system at their disposal to create, process, and enhance their own knowledge.
+Typically, knowledge workers have systems at their disposal to create, process, and enhance their own knowledge.
 The practice of knowledge management (KM) evolved to support knowledge workers with standard tools and processes.
-KM tools used in software development range from generic, like word processors, to specialized, like Integrated Development Environments (IDEs).
+KM tools used in software development range from generic, like word processors, to specialized, like Integrated Development Environments (IDEs) or deployment tools.

 More specialized tools deliver higher value by automating parts of the process.
 This is especially important since software development has high accidental complexity @@Brooks1986.